 Answer: You’ll be happy to know that you are correct; the color of your car doesn’t make a difference to car insurance companies.

 Your friend has fallen victim to a persistent auto insurance myth that asserts red cars are more expensive to insure because they attract police and have more aggressive drivers.
-In all reality, car insurance companies don’t ask about the color of your car when you are quoted for a car insurance policy (try comparison shopping for a policy now and see) or at any other time.
+In all reality, car insurance companies don’t ask about the color of your car when you are quoted for a car insurance policy or at any other time.

 Some believe that your car’s vehicle identification number (VIN), which is required information when purchasing a car insurance policy, reveals your vehicle’s color; however, this is not true either.
 If you decode your VIN, you’ll learn specifics about your car, such as the model, make, year, body style and engine size, but no information on the vehicle’s color.